weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 [Try out ⬆️](https://link.semi.technology/3bwXO1F)

-Second, we can use the `ask` arguments exposed by the Q&A module, note how there are also additional `_additional` properties.
+Second, we can use the `ask` argument exposed by the Q&A module.
+Note how there are also additional `_additional` properties.

 ```graphql
 {